1918 protest in Zagreb

-On 5 December 1918, there was a protest and an armed clash fought by the National Guards established as an armed force of the National Council of the State of Slovenes, Croats and Serbs supported by Sokol volunteers, on one side, against the soldiers of the 25th Regiment of the Royal Croatian Home Guard and the 53rd Regiment of the former Austro-Hungarian Common Army.
-It took place on 5 December 1918, four days after proclamation the Kingdom of Serbs, Croats and Slovenes, when the soldiers were stopped by the National Guardsmen at the Ban Jelačić Square in Zagreb.
+On 5 December 1918, four days after the proclamation of the Kingdom of Serbs, Croats and Slovenes, the National Guards (an armed force of the National Council of the State of Slovenes, Croats and Serbs) and Sokol volunteers suppressed a protest and engaged in an armed clash against the soldiers of the 25th Regiment of the Royal Croatian Home Guard and the 53rd Regiment of the former Austro-Hungarian Common Army.
+National Guardsmen stopped the soldiers at the Ban Jelačić Square in Zagreb.

 Reasons for the protest and the conflict are not very well documented, but the soldiers who marched down Ilica Street from the Rudolf barracks towards the central city square shouted slogans against the King Peter I of Serbia and in support of republicanism and the Croatian People's Peasant Party leader Stjepan Radić.
 Once the soldiers reached the Ban Jelačić Square, brief negotiations took place, and then an armed clash afterwards.
-Eighteen people were killed in the clash – most of the casualties were the soldiers.
-The protesters killed were dubbed December Victims (Prosinačke žrtve).
-In the aftermath of the clash, the authorities moved first to disband the two regiments and then to disband all former Austro-Hungarian units based in the new state as potentially unreliable.
+Most of the eighteen people killed in the clash were soldiers, and the dead protesters were dubbed December Victims (Prosinačke žrtve).
+Perceiving them unreliable, the National Council first disbanded the two regiments and later all former Austro-Hungarian units based in the new state.
 The National Council then relied on the Royal Serbian Army to establish units to replace the recently disbanded ones.

-The event was used by the Frankist faction of the Party of Rights to build the "Culture of Defeat" meant to portray creation of a common South Slavic kingdom and other events of 1918 as humiliation – offering disenchanted people and ignored former Austro-Hungarian officers a chance to redeem themselves for their perceived failures.
-Thus the "Culture of Defeat" contributed to the rise of Ustaše as far-right paramilitaries and later World War II Nazi collaborators.
+The Frankist faction of the Party of Rights used the event to portray creation of a common South Slavic kingdom and other events of 1918 as national humiliation claiming it fostered "culture of defeat" among Croats.
+The Frankists claimed that the "culture of defeat" was the result of a series of political failures and that the Frankists would give the disenchanted people and ignored former Austro-Hungarian officers a chance to redeem themselves for their defeats.
+Thus the "culture of defeat" contributed to the rise of Ustaše as far-right paramilitaries and later Nazi collaborators during the World War II occupation of Yugoslavia.